Sc.B. Brown University, Psychology

 I hold faculty appointments at the Stanford Department of Psychiatry and Behavioral Sciences, and Palo Alto University.

-I have over ten years of experience evaluating individuals with a wide range of presenting concerns in a variety of settings such as outpatient clinics, medical centers, VA's, rehabilitation centers, partial hospitalization programs, jails, inpatient units, and research studies.
+I have over fifteen years of experience evaluating individuals with a wide range of presenting concerns in a variety of settings such as outpatient clinics, medical centers, VA's, rehabilitation centers, partial hospitalization programs, jails, inpatient units, and research studies.

 Before opening my private practice, I was the co-director of a low-fee assessment clinic and worked at Children's Health Council where I led multidisciplinary team evaluations of children and adolescents with a number of difficulties (e.g., emotional and behavioral concerns, developmental disabilities, learning disabilities, severe and complex psychopathology, autism spectrum disorders, ADHD.)